• About

 But the two I wore the most and the most important on the list of what to pack for Belize:

-Belize jungle activities
+Belize jungle activities to pack shoes for

-During my time in Belize jungle, I:
+During the jungle portion of my Belize itinerary, I:

 • hiked through a cave (that involved river crossings, a lot of swimming, rock climbing, some ladder action, a jungle hike, and eating some live termites – irrelevant but still notable)